PROFESSIONAL EDUCATION CERTIFICATES

 - Understand the key cybersecurity and privacy issues and solutions under development

-- Learn about several simulations tools used in connected and automated vehicle development
+- Learn about several simulation tools used in connected and automated vehicle development

 Big Picture: Trends, Opportunities, and Challenges